boss6825/documentation_boss6825/docs/install/containers/recipes/index.md

 The above command assumes that the service that runs the Plone instance is named `backend`.
 Otherwise replace `backend` with your container's name.

-## Open an interactive debugging shell when Docker Compose
+## Open an interactive debugging shell with Docker Compose

 When you need to debug a running Plone site, you must run a second Zope instance connected to the same database.
 This is required because an interactive console starts its own WSGI process.